 16. Harry Potter Warner Bros Studio

-You’ll see original set pieces, like the Great Hall, Diagon Alley, the Forbidden Forest, and a model of Hogwarts.
-You can sip a butterbeer at the onsite cafe.
+Among the highlights are the original set pieces such as the Great Hall, Diagon Alley, the Forbidden Forest, and a model of Hogwarts.
+You can even grab a butterbeer to sip on at the onsite cafe.

 Click here to pre-book a ticket the the studio.
 They’re expensive, but it’s an incredibly unique experience.